-To evaluate our method, we perform experiments in simulation and with a real-world dataset.
+To evaluate the proposed method, we perform a simulation experiment and record a real world dataset.
 In the experiments, we compare the following approaches

-- TRUE: uses the true breakpoint.
+• TRUE: uses the true breakpoint.

-- BIC: the Bayesian Information Criterion III-A.

-- ENT: the entropy-based approach III-B.

-- PRO: the probabilistic approach III-C.

-- BIN: the probabilistic approach on binary maps (12).

-- NDT: the NDT-based approach [16].

-- BASE: the baseline that assumes a static environment (b = 1).
+- BIC: the Bayesian Information Criterion III-A. - ENT: the entropy-based approach III-B. - PRO: the probabilistic approach III-C. - BIN: the probabilistic approach on binary maps (12). - NDT: NDT-based approach as presented in [16]. - BASE: baseline assumes a static environment (b = 1).

 Note that TRUE is the map generated from all measurements after the true (typically unknown) breakpoint.
-We compare our method against NDT as presented by Andreason et al. [16].
-It generates a reference model of the initial environment represented by the Normal Distribution Transformation of the corresponding point cloud.
-For each point in the subsequent laser scans, it computes the probability to be different from this reference model.
+We compare our method against NDT as presented in [16].
+It generates a reference model of the initial environment represented by the Normal Distribution Transformation (NDT) of the corresponding point cloud.
+The NDT [21] comprises for each cell the mean and a covariance of the spatial distribution of points within that cell.
+It then computes for each point in a subsequent laser scan the probability to be different from the reference model, see Equation (6) in [16].